-CPOT Holdings Corp., an indirect subsidiary of the Corporation, owns 105 of the 336 outstanding Class B preferred shares in the capital of CHEL (the "CHEL Class B Shares").
-The remaining outstanding capital of CHEL consists of 50 common shares and 400 Class A shares, all of which are owned by third parties (including Northland Power Inc.).
+CPOT Holdings Corp., an indirect wholly-owned subsidiary of the Corporation, owns 105 of the 336 outstanding Class B preferred shares in the capital of CHEL (the "CHEL Class B Shares").
+The remaining outstanding capital of CHEL consists of 50 common shares and 400 Class preferred A shares, all of which are owned by third parties (including Northland Power Inc.).
 Dividends on the CHEL Class B Shares have never been paid and the Corporation previously determined that its investment in CHEL Class B Shares was fully impaired and has written down its value to nil.
 CPOT Holdings Corp. is also a lender to CHESEC.
-As at December 31, 2014, CHESEC owed CPOT Holdings Corp. approximately \$1.4 million constituting the CHESEC Tranche A Senior Debt, which bears interest at a rate of 10.789% per annum and is payable by monthly blended payments of principal and interest to fully repay the debt by the maturity date in December 2015.
-CHESEC has not made any principal payments on the CHESEC Tranche B Senior Debt since February 2013 and the Corporation previously determined that its investment in both CHESEC Tranche B Senior Debt and CHESEC subordinated debt was fully impaired and has written down their value to nil.
+On December 1, 2015, the CHESEC Tranche A Senior Debt held by CPOT Holdings Corp. was fully repaid.
+Any future cash flows to the lenders from Chapais will be made from 50% of the net cash flows via payments on the CHESEC Tranche B Senior Debt, of which CPOT Holdings Corp. holds 24.8%.
+The other 50% of the net cash flows will be paid to the third party manager.